HUPO-PSI/mzQC/docs/pages/cv/howto_use_cv_terms.md

 **mzQC encoding:**

-* `"value"` is an object where each key is a column ID and its value is a list.
+* `"value"` is an object where each key is a column identifier and its value is a list.
 * Each column has an optional unit.
 * All columns must have identical list lengths — each index corresponds to one row.
 * Units are provided as an array under `"unit"` and as part of the column definition.